Computation of Optical Refractive Index Structure Parameter from its Statistical Definition Using Radiosonde Data: Introduction

-First, Section \ref{sec:cn2} presents the $C_n^2$ model used in this paper.
-This model is then applied to radiosonde measurements at Trappes (France) and Hilo, HI (USA) in Sections \ref{sec:Trappes} and \ref{sec:Hawaii}, before being compared with thermosonde measurements in Section \ref{sec:thermosonde}.
+First, Section \ref{sec:cn2} presents the $C_n^2$ models used in this paper.
+They are then validated in Section \ref{sec:val} using radiosonde observations at Trappes (France) and Hilo, HI (USA), as well as thermosonde measurements from the T-REX campaign. \revtwo{Finally, Section \ref{sec:dis} summarizes the physical limitations of the presented model.}